 Lifechanger is an absolutely mindblowing horror film that had its world premiere at Fantasia 2018.
+From April 16, 2019 it will also be out on Netflix in the US.
 Everyone should make sure they watch this indie horror masterpiece which only gets better towards the ending!

 Of course, passion has always been better than big budgets, which is why indie films have become increasingly successful.

 Still, whatever the budget, you need a good cast and a great story to create a good movie.
 Lifechanger has both – in excess even!
 This is one of those movies that could’ve ended earlier and been great, but managed to add an ending that made it absolutely mindblowing.

 Since the lead character is a form of shapeshifter, we get many actors portraying this one person.
 The way writer-director Justin McConnell achieved this, is by having the person’s original voice as the narrator.

 So whenever he (because the person was born a boy) changes into a new body, we still hear the thoughts with the same voice.
 The voice is none other than that of Bill Oberst Jr (Heir).

 We never actually see Bill Oberst Jr. on screen even though his face is pretty recognizable to most horror fans.
 Still, his voice is pretty iconic as well, and he delivers a stellar performance in Lifechanger.

 And even though you feel for this person, you cannot ignore the fact that he is actually a serial killer.
 Whenever he changes into a new life (takes over another person), the person originally inhabiting the body does die.
 Also, the effects of taking on a new life last shorter and shorter.
 This means he needs to take the life of a new person more frequently.